antirez/freakwan/README.md

 # Encryption

-FreakWAN default mode of operation is as unencrypted anyone-can-talk open network.
+FreakWAN default mode of operation is as unencrypted everybody-can-talk open network.
 In this mode, messages can be spoofed, and different persons (nicks) or nodes IDs can be impersonated by other devices very easily.